 How often should your baby eat?

-When they are born, breastfeeding or bottle-feeding with formulas are more frequent during the first couple of months.
-These feedings reduce as the babies get bigger and their tummies are able to hold more milk.
+When they are born, breastfeeding or bottle-feeding with formulas is more frequent during the first couple of months.
+These feedings reduce as the babies get bigger, and their tummies can hold more milk.
 Once you get past this stage and reach six months, your child’s feedings should happen every four to five hours.

 Some issues you may encounter include overfeeding or underfeeding.
-That’s why it is important to look at your baby’s reactions when you are giving them food in order to see whether they are eating excessively or not enough.
+That’s why it is important to look at your baby’s reactions when you give them food to see whether they are eating excessively or not enough.

 Final thoughts

-Even in the mother’s womb, infants must be well taken care of so they can grow and develop properly.
+Even in the mother’s womb, infants must be well cared for to grow and develop properly.
 Although some babies are born healthier than others, that doesn’t mean that proper nutrition should be ignored.
 Whether it is breastfeeding, bottle feeding with formulas or solid foods, it is important that your child is provided with all the necessary nutrients for healthy growth.